yemregumus/yemregumus/README.md

 - 📫 How to reach me **yemregumus83@gmail.com**

-- ⚡ A little about me **I am passionate individual about technology, working out, cooking, and self-improvement.**
+- ⚡ A little about me: **I am passionate about technology, working out, cooking, and self-improvement.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">